Lhasa Apso dog breed information and advice

 Grooming

-The length and thickness of their coat means that it can become matted easily.
-You’ll need to brush your dog daily to remove any tangles and prevent the coat from becoming matted.
+Lhasa Apso breed has a long, dense coat that requires regular grooming to keep in good condition.
+Their long and thick coat becomes easily matted.
+Brush your dog’s coat daily to remove any tangles and prevent matting.
 Pay close attention to the ears, cleaning them when needed, to prevent ear infections.

-Try to bath your dog every 2-4 weeks to keep their coat clean and easier to groom.
-Most Lhasa Apso dogs enjoy bath time, especially if they have been bathed from a young age.
+Try to bathe your dog every 2 – 4 weeks to keep their coat clean and easier to groom.
+Most Lhasa Apso dogs enjoy bath time, especially if they’ve been bathed from a young age.
 When drying your dog, make sure you dry in downward strokes and not in a circular motion, as this will cause the fur to mat.
 Blow-drying your dog will make the drying process easier and ensure that they are fully dry – and extra fluffy.
 If your dog is left wet, it will get cold which could lead to an illness.
 Your dog may be scared of the blow dryer to start with, but with praise and time, your dog will learn not to fear it.

-Your dog’s nails will need trimming every 2-3 weeks to stop them from overgrowing and cause pain or an infection.
-You’ll also need to clean the tear stains and their ears regularly to prevent any infections.
+A Lhasa Apso’s nails will need trimming every 2 – 3 weeks to stop them from overgrowing, causing pain, or becoming infected.
+You’ll also need to clean their tear stains and ears regularly to prevent any infections.
 Make sure your dog’s fur is kept out of its eyes either by tying it back or keeping it trimmed.

 Exercise

-Their small size means that their exercise demands are minimal.
-You should walk Lhasa Apso dogs for 30 minutes a day, or you can split it into two 15 minutes walks.
-They love playing fetch, which is an ideal way to get some additional exercise
+Due to the Lhasa Apsos small size, their exercise demands are minimal.
+You should walk Lhasa Apso dogs for 30 minutes a day, or you can split it into two 15 minute walks.
+They love playing fetch, which is an ideal way to get some additional exercise.

 Make sure your dog always has toys to play with; they are a smart breed and will get bored easily if they have nothing to do.